 The Corporation's future is dependent on its exploration and development programs.
 The exploration and development of mineral deposits involves significant financial risks over a prolonged period of time, which may not be eliminated even through a combination of careful evaluation, experience and knowledge.
 Few properties that are explored are ultimately developed into economically viable operating mines.
 Major expenditures on the Corporation's exploration properties may be required to construct mining and processing facilities at a site, and it is possible that even preliminary due diligence will show adverse results, leading to the abandonment of projects.
-It is impossible to ensure that preliminary or full feasibility studies on the Corporation's exploration rights, will result in any profitable commercial mining operations.
+It is impossible to ensure that preliminary or full feasibility studies on the Corporation's projects, or the current or proposed exploration programs on any of the properties in which the Corporation has exploration rights, will result in any profitable commercial mining operations.
 The Corporation cannot give any assurance that its current and future exploration activities will result in a discovery of mineral deposits containing mineral reserves.